Pramilashanmugam/to-do-list/README.md

 ## UX Design

 ### User Story:

-As a busy Home maker, mother and a student, I want to use a to-do list app to organize my tasks and stay on top of my daily activities.
+As a multitasking homemaker, professional, parent, or student, I want a to-do list app that efficiently organizes tasks and manages daily responsibilities so that I can stay on top of my workload and accomplish my goals effectively.

 #### As an User:
 * I want the app to add the task with a deadline.